KBZT: Soft Rock (1987–1992)

 In 1987, after the station was sold to Sandusky Radio, the station adopted new call letters KWLT, flipped to soft rock, and changed monikers to "K-Lite 95", before changing again to "Y95" and the KKYY calls in 1989.
 As KWLT, the station launched the local careers of morning show hosts, Jeff Elliot and Jerry St. James, better known as Jeff and Jer (most recently on KYXY).

 In 1991, Jeff and Jer moved to rival B100, with KKYY changing its name to "Mix 94.9", adopted new call letters KRMX, and added more gold based music.

-KWLT is now a classic rock station in Crossett, Arkansas; KKYY is now a classic country station in Whiting, Iowa; and KRMX is a country music station serving the Waco, Texas radio market.

 Oldies (1992–2000)

 The station reverted to back to oldies, again as "K-Best 95" on January 16, 1992, though with the call letters KBZS.
 (The KBZT call letters and "K-Best" logo were featured on a station in Palm Springs, where it was briefly the number one station in that market.
-The call letters reverted to San Diego in 1994 after the Palm Springs station changed format to Spanish; as of 2003, the KBZS calls are assigned to a mainstream rock station in Wichita Falls, Texas.)
+The call letters returned to San Diego in 1994 after the Palm Springs station became KUNA-FM.)

 In the mid-1990s, Sandusky sold the station to Anaheim Broadcasting, which in turn sold 94.9 to Jefferson-Pilot, making KBZT a sister station to country-formatted KSON-FM.